jklein131/MKRGSM_Contacts/README.md

 # MKRGSM_Contacts
-A collection of functions to interface with the MKR GSM 1400 Sim card phonebook/contact memory.
+A collection of functions to interface with the ARDUINO MKR GSM 1400 Sim card phonebook/contact memory.
 Not optimized.

 Basic Usage in main loop